zvigrinberg/git-training-sessions/README.md

 # git-training-sessions
 ## The following git commands are in the scope of git advanced sessions:

-Intro: Give brief on index, working-tree(working area), local-repo, remote repo.
+Intro: Give brief on working-tree(working area), index(Staging area), local-repo, remote repo.

 git remote